from-unknown/slack_emoji_uploader_go/README.md

 1. move all files to working folder
 1. write all information to config file
 1. rename picture file (uploaded emoji name will be a file name without extension.)
-1. drug and drop picture file (currently jpg or png) to
+1. drug and drop picture file (currently jpg, png or gif) to
    - For Mac:`upload.app`
    - For Windows:`upload.bat`
 1. wait until emoji data are uploaded